Formation Control for UAVs Using a Flux Guided Approach

 \subsection{Formation Motion}

-A key advantage of the FG planning algorithm is that number of degrees of freedom is drastically reduced since only the nodes on the boundary of the open surface area required for the flux calculation.
-This has the result that a complex formation on the boundary can be planned whilst only considering a subset of nodes.
+{In comparison to \cite{Ivan2015}, a key advantage of FG is that the degrees of freedom is drastically reduced since only the nodes on the boundary of the open surface area are required for the flux calculation.} This has the result that a complex formation on the boundary can be planned whilst only considering a subset of nodes.

 Here, we simulate the motion of the hemisphere shown in Figure \ref{fig:hemisphere} toward a target positioned at $\vec{t} = (10, 10, 10)$.
-The FG plans trajectories for the leader UAVs $\vec{p1}$, $\vec{p2}$, $\vec{p3}$, $\vec{p4}$.
-The paths of the follower UAVs are derived from the leaders using vector algebra.
-In leader/follower schemes this is also the case however in the FG can plan trajectories where the formation direction is not in the direction of motion.
+FG plans trajectories for the leader UAVs $\chi_1$, $\chi_2$, $\chi_3$, $\chi_4$.
+The geometric paths of the follower UAVs are derived from the leaders using vector algebra.
+In the leader/follower schemes, this is also the case; however, FG can plan trajectories where the formation direction is not in the direction of motion.
 In most leader/follower schemes, the velocity defines the orientation of the formation.
-The derivation of these paths is computationally trivial.
-Once all the paths are obtained they are parameterised using TOPP and the previous performance constraints.
+The derivation of these paths is computationally trivial. {Once the paths for the leaders and followers are obtained they are parameterised using TOPP and the previous performance constraints.
+The TOPP algorithm is decentralised and therefore, it does not increase the computation time of FG.}

 Figure \ref{figure:3d1} shows the motion of the formation toward the target at the beginning, end and two intermediate stages of the flight.